 Recently I’ve had some really unpleasant customer service experiences.
 Unfortunately, I actually experience an unnervingly high amount of poor customer service, but one incident particular stands out to me.

-I was in the middle of one of the most stressful and busy parts of the year and for the first time in almost a year, I realized I desperately needed some coffee.
-In my tired, worn out, worn down state I hobbled across the street from work to grab a cup of warm coffee.
+The week had been stressful and I realized I desperately needed some coffee.
+In my tired, worn out state I hobbled across the street from work to grab a cup of warm coffee.
 I opened the door to the shop and a wave of that warm, soothing coffee smell enveloped me.
-I already started feeling better.
+I immediately started feeling better.

-This was only one of numerous incidents I have experienced recently, and though they seem small, they linger in my mind.
-It emphasizes to me the importance of being kind to one another, especially when that is part of your job description.
-The fact of the matter is we all deal with hard times.
-We all have bad days, bad weeks, bad years, or sometimes we are in awful moods for no reason at all.
+The fact of the matter is, we all go through hard times.
+We all have bad days, bad weeks, bad years, or sometimes we are in awful moods for no reason at all!
 We are human and these things are inevitable.
-That does not mean it is alright to be hurtful or rude to others around us, especially when it is unwarranted.
+That does not mean it is OK to be hurtful or rude to others.

 What’s your best tip or idea about being compassionate?
 I’d love to hear it.